DLarsen34/SpicyThai/README.md

 The image stuff was a little difficult to grasp at first and I struggled mostly with the delete method of menu item.
 For a while I was getting an error when I would try to delete a menuItem that didn't have an image associated with it or had just the defaut image associated with it.
 But I eventually figured out.

+ST-4
+This was pretty easy adding the edit, details, and delete pages since we have done it 3 other times now.
+I found it really easy as well to add the coupon images to the edit, details, and delete pages.
+I like just uploading the image to the database rather than saving it as a file in wwwroot.
+Makes dealing with the deleation and editing of the image a lot easier when you don't have to change the image path.